-Annual vaccinations are a given, (read more about the importance of vaccines) but what other investments will you need to make for your dog’s health?
-When choosing between a puppy or an older dog, there are a few variables regarding their health and expenses to explore.
+Annual vaccinations are a given, but what other investments will you need to make for your dog’s health?
+When choosing between a puppy or an older dog, there are a few variables regarding their health and annual costs.

-On average, the first year of puppyhood costs between $1000-$1800.
+On average, the first year of puppyhood costs between $1000 to $1800.
 Expenses include veterinary care, spaying/neutering costs, preventative medications, training, and food.
 The first-year vet costs can add up: wellness exams, shots, and so on.

 Older dogs often require only annual, routine care.
 However, if you adopt a middle-aged or senior dog, their health may have been neglected in their previous home.
 Often an older dog needs dental care, as their teeth may not have been properly cared for.
-Routine cleanings may be enough, or there may be issues that need to be addressed such as periodontal disease which affects as many as 4 out of 5 dogs.
-Senior dogs may also have arthritis or issues with their hips that need to be checked more frequently and may require long-term medications and dietary supplements for weight management or joint health.
+Routine cleanings may be enough, or there may be issues that need to be addressed such as periodontal disease which affects as many as four out of five dogs.
+Senior dogs may also have arthritis or issues with their hips that need to be checked more frequently.
+They may also require long-term medications for diabetes and dietary supplements for weight management or joint health.